Trolleybuses in Rosario: Expansion

-In 2017, the first major expansion to the system in many years took place, with the opening of new line Q. The new route's length, 12.8 km, is almost identical to that of line K, but it shares half of its length with line K. Line Q's 5.7 km other half (along Avenida Francia) lacks any overhead wires, and to serve it, SEMTUR placed an order in March 2016 with the Russian manufacturer Trolza for 12 "Megapolis"-model trolleybuses capable of operating in regular service away from the trolleybus wires part of the time.
+In 2017, the first major expansion to the system in many years took place, with the opening of new line Q: Ciudad Universitaria – Centro Municipal de Distrito Sudoeste "Emilia Bertolé".
+Of the new route's 12.8 km length, half is shared with line K. Line Q's 5.7 km other half (along Avenida Francia) lacks any overhead wires, and to serve it, SEMTUR placed an order in March 2016 with the Russian manufacturer Trolza for 12 "Megapolis"-model trolleybuses capable of operating in regular service away from the trolleybus wires part of the time.
 The choice of manufacturer and model was influenced by the fact that another Argentine trolleybus system, the Córdoba system, had recently purchased the same type of trolleybuses; they entered service in February 2016.

 Although new line Q did not require any new overhead wires, the project did require the purchase and installation of four additional traction substations.
 The 12 Trolza trolleybuses were delivered between mid-April 2017 and mid-May 2017.
 A public ceremony to celebrate the "inauguration" of new line Q was held on 13 July 2017, with all 12 new trolleybuses on display, and service began on 14 July.

+Line Q was discontinued in January 2023 due to the traction batteries overheating on hot summer days.
+It was reinstated in May, but discontinued again, this time permanently, in December 2023.

+In May 2019 a new trolleybus model called REBUS, built locally from a Tatsa Puma D12 diesel bus, was presented to the public.
+Between 2022 and 2025 further 14 trolleybuses were built using bodies of Metalpar Iguazu diesel buses.
+They are the result of a cooperation between Movi Rosario, National University of Rosario and technology company Inventu.

 Routes

-The system currently comprises two routes, designated as Line K (12.6 km long) and Line Q (12.8 km).
+The system currently comprises one route, designated as Line K (12.6 km long).